• Skip to main content

 Wouldn’t you rather spend thirty minutes in the gym and train your entire body?

-The vast number of muscles targeted is why it is much more powerful to deadlift for fat loss than it is to do bicep curls for fat loss.
+The sheer number of muscles targeted is why deadlifting is much more effective for fat loss than bicep curls.

-Also, while curls work your mirror muscles, those muscles you can see in the mirror, deadlifts will build overall strength and muscle growth for your much ignored posterior chain.
+Also, while curls work the muscles you can see in the mirror, deadlifts will build overall strength and muscle growth in your much-ignored posterior chain.

 The posterior chain muscles are those on the back half of your body, the ones you cannot see in the mirror, but they are massive and important for overall health.